Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 Additionally, ensure your WordPress survey plugin is installed and working correctly to collect Customer Feedback.

-It would be nice for your website visitors to use the same browser.
+It would be nice if your website visitors used the same browser.
 But the fact is, people have their own tastes when browsing the web.
 Many still use older versions of popular browsers.

 You should check your site displays and functions across all browser types with that in mind.